preeve9534/pdjr-skplugin-devantech/README.md

 | {A}    | The value of any defined authentication token. |
 | {p}    | The value of any defined module password. |

-The optional __statusmask__ property value can be used to introduce a number that will be bitwise AND-ed with channel state reports received from the device so as to obtain a status value for the channel.
-If no value is supplied then the plugin will compute a mas value from the channel __address__ using the formula (1 << (*address* - 1)).
+The optional __statusmask__ property value can be used to introduce a number that will be bitwise AND-ed with channel state reports received from the device so as to obtain a state value for the channel.
+If no value is supplied then the plugin will compute a mask value from the channel __address__ using the formula (1 << (*address* - 1)).
-Not requires and the internal default is the computed value.

 ## Usage

 __signalk-devantech__ has no special run-time usage requirement.

-You can monitor the plugin's manipulation of the Signal K data tree by reviewing the server state model in a web browser.

 Status and error messages are written to the Signal K server logs.